paritytech/polkadot-sdk/README.md

 ### Stable

 `stable` releases have a support duration of **three months**.
 In this period, the release will not have any breaking changes.
-It will receive receive bug, security fixes, performance fixes and new non-breaking features on a **two week** cadence.
+It will receive bug fixes, security fixes, performance fixes and new non-breaking features on a **two week** cadence.

 ### Nightly